All About Colon Polyps

 Neoplastic polyps can lead to cancer.
 Neoplastic polyps can lead to a type of cancer called "carcinoma."
 These polyps look different than other polyps under a microscope.

-- SSAs and TSAs have features of both hyperplastic polyps and adenomatous polyps.
+• SSAs and TSAs have features of both hyperplastic polyps and adenomatous polyps.
 SSAs and TSAs are much rarer than hyperplastic polyps.
 These polyps lead to cancer.
 They are often treated like adenomas.

-What are "polyposis syndromes?"
+What are polyposis syndromes?

 Familial adenomatous polyposis (FAP)

 FAP is the most common polyposis syndrome and is a result of a change in the APC gene.
 People with FAP have hundreds to thousands of adenomatous polyps in their large intestine.
 Polyps are also found in the stomach and small intestine.
-FAP results from a mutation in the APC (adenomatous polyposis coli) gene.
+FAP comes from a mutation in the APC (adenomatous polyposis coli) gene.
 All types of adenomatous polyps can be seen, including tubular, villous, and tubulovillous.
 It is diagnosed when at least 100 adenomas are found during a colonoscopy.
 Those with a family member with FAP should have genetic testing at 10-12 years of age.
 If untreated, 100% of people with FAP will develop colon cancer, often before 40 years of age.
 To treat FAP, surgery is done to remove the colon.
-In some cases, a total abdominal proctocolectomy is done, which removes the entire colon and rectum with ileo-anal anastomosis (J-pouch).
-People with FAP are also at more of a risk for cancer of the duodenum (first part of the small intestine), stomach, pancreas, thyroid, liver, bone, and brain.
+In some cases, a total abdominal proctocolectomy is done, which removes the whole colon and rectum with ileo-anal anastomosis (J-pouch).
+People with FAP are also at more risk for cancer of the duodenum (first part of the small intestine), stomach, pancreas, thyroid, liver, bone, and brain.
 They are also at risk for intra-abdominal growths called desmoid tumors.

-Turcot’s Syndrome
+Turcot Syndrome

-Gardner’s Syndrome
+Gardner Syndrome

 Peutz-Jeghers Syndrome